AnyChart/docs.anychart.com/Common_Settings/Event_Listeners.md

 Even though this code works fine, there isn't much sense in hovering three random points.
 Instead, we can hover points, that are somehow related.
 Let's create a chart, display the income through the year and hover all the points of a quarter, the hovered point belongs to:

 ```
-// event on hovering a point
+// create an event listener for the pointsHover event
 chart.listen("pointsHover", function(event){
   // getter for hovered point
   var point = event.point;